arlinggacr/django-auth-system/README.md

-# projectDjango
+# Django_Auth-System
-This is my first project of full-stack developing with Django framework
+This is my first project of Login & Register system, developing with Django framework